 Note: In some cases, you may also qualify for PIP if you are living in, or coming from, Switzerland or another EEA country.
 But, different rules apply for claiming PIP in Northern Ireland.

-In most cases you must have had these daily living difficulties for at least 3 months.
-You should also expect them to continue for at least another 9 months (except for a terminally illness).
+As a rule, you must have had the daily living difficulties for at least three months.
+You should also expect them to continue for at least another nine (9) months (except for a terminally illness).
 DWP defines terminally ill as not expecting to live for more than six months.

-The daily living component of PIP is for those who need help with:
+The daily living component of PIP is for people who need help more than half of the time with:

-The mobility component of PIP is for those who need help moving around the house or going outside.
+The mobility component of PIP is for those who need help moving around the house or going outside of the home.